lucidnz/webflow-product-grid/README.md

 The first child of the grid element is a template.
 All children will be replaced when the live product data is pulled from the Storefront API.
-Under the template there should be elements with each of these data attributes:
+Under the template there should be elements with any of these data attributes:

 * `data-bind="product-external-link"` – on an `<a>` element
 * `data-bind="product-image"` – on an `<img>` element
 * `data-bind="product-title"`
 * `data-bind="product-price"`
 * `data-bind="product-compare-at-price"`

+Each element is optional, and will only be used if present in the template.

 To do